- User input — The prompt sent to a model or agent.

 - At least one model deployment in your project.

-- Azure AI Account Owner role.
+- Foundry Account Owner role.

 Guardrails for agents vs models